This article gives a breakdown of how to get the most nutrition out of your meals. Read on for tips on meal planning for beginners

 Are you looking for healthy, organic, and grass-fed beef?
 Butcher Box* is a great way to get quality meats delivered to your door.
 This stuff tastes so much better than anything I have been getting at the store.

-If you wind up physically going to the food store, the key to stay on the perimeter.
+If you wind up physically going to the food store, the key is to stay on the perimeter.
 You want to limit overly processed packaged foods.

 Here is a sample of some foods to purchase: